-It usually starts out with the following, “My dog follows me everywhere” or “My dog won’t stop scratching at the door when I leave.”
-Some pet parents think that it’s endearing and cute when their dog is attached to them at the hip but when it comes time to leave your beloved furry family alone, stress ensues and it is a major behavior and health problem.
-Studies show that cortisol levels (a steroid hormone released in response to stress) spike even for dogs that are left alone who do not display signs of separation anxiety.13 If you find your dog exhibiting these types of stress or behavior issues, your dog may have separation anxiety (SA).
-However, general anxieties, fears and phobias often times manifest themselves as storm/noise phobias, aggression to dogs and/or people and as separation anxiety.
-Separation anxiety and your dog’s clinginess are far from cute or endearing; they are extremely debilitating, traumatic and stressful for your dog and will end your social life faster than a nun in South Beach Miami (no offence to nuns).
-When a pet parent leaves their pet alone, emotional, physical, pathological, and detrimental conditions ensue, shorting your dog’s lifespan1.
+How many of you have thought, “My dog follows me everywhere” or “My dog won’t stop scratching at the door when I leave.”
+Some pet parents think that it’s endearing and cute when their dog is attached to them at the hip, but when it comes time to leave your beloved furry family alone, stress ensues, and it causes significant behavior and health problems.
+Studies show that cortisol levels (a steroid hormone released in response to stress) spike even for dogs that are left alone who do not display signs of separation anxiety.13 If you find your dog exhibiting these types of stressors or behavior issues, your dog may have separation anxiety (SA).
+However, general anxieties, fears, and phobias oftentimes manifest themselves as storm/noise phobias, aggression to dogs and/or people and as separation anxiety.
+Separation anxiety and your dog’s clinginess are far from cute or endearing; they are extremely debilitating, traumatic and stressful for your dog and will immediately end your social life.
+When a pet parent leaves their pet alone, emotional, physical, pathological, and detrimental conditions ensue, shortening your dog’s lifespan1.

 - Reduced and altered blood flow to vital organs